Jeroyigop/webdev1/README.md

 ## Fun Fact

-I enjoy learning new technologies and exploring how websites work behind the scenes.fn
+I enjoy learning new technologies and exploring how websites work behind the scenes.